AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality 3D Generation

 Besides generating 3D shapes from text input, many works also focus on synthesizing 3D shapes from input images.
-This is very challenging as there can be depth ambiguity in images, and some parts of the 3D shape might also be occluded are are not visible in the image.
-Works in this direction generally add an image encoder to capture the image information while improving the correspondence between the image and the output 3D shape.
-Some works also reduce the reliance on 3D data, and aim to learn the 3D shape completely from images only.
-Below, we categorize the methods based on their output 3D representation.
+This is very challenging as there can be depth ambiguity in images, and some parts of the 3D shape might also be occluded and are not visible.
+There is also often a lack of 3D data for training.
+Thus, researchers often add an image encoder to capture the image information while improving the correspondence between the image and renders of the output 3D shape.
+Some works also reduce the reliance on 3D data, by learning 3D shapes completely from images only.
+Below, we categorize the methods based on their 3D representation.

-\textbf{Image-to-3D Voxel.} Some earlier works focus on generating 3D shapes as voxels.
+\textit{Image-to-3D Voxel.} Some earlier works focus on generating 3D shapes as voxels.
 3D-R2N2 \cite{choy20163d} is a RNN architecture which takes in one or more images of an object instance and outputs the corresponding 3D voxel occupancy grid, where the output 3D object can be sequentially refined by feeding more observations to the RNN.
 TL-embedding network \cite{girdhar2016learning} introduces an autoencoding-based approach for mapping images to a 3D voxel map, which learns a meaningful representation where it can perform both prediction of 3D voxels from images and also conditional generation by combining feature vectors.
-Rezende et al. \cite{jimenez2016unsupervised} and Yan et al. \cite{yan2016perspective} learn to recover 3D volumetric structures from pixels, using only 2D image data as supervision.
-Pix2Vox \cite{xie2019pix2vox} learns to exploit context across multiple views by selecting high-quality reconstructions for each part of the object and fuse them.
+To reduce the reliance on 3D data, Rezende et al. \cite{jimenez2016unsupervised} and Yan et al. \cite{yan2016perspective} learn to recover 3D volumetric structures from pixels, using only 2D image data as supervision.

-\textbf{Image-to-3D Point Cloud.} A few works also explore generation of 3D point clouds conditioned on images, which is more scalable than then voxel representation.
+\textit{Image-to-3D Point Cloud.} A few works also explore generation of 3D point clouds conditioned on images, which is more scalable than then voxel representation.
 Fan et al. \cite{fan2017point} aim to reconstruct a 3D point cloud from a single input image, by designing a point set generation network architecture and exploring loss functions based on the Chamfer distance and Earth Mover's distance.
-PC\textsuperscript{2} \cite{melas2023pc2} introduces a conditional diffusion-based approach to reconstruct a point cloud from an input image, including a projection conditioning approach where local image features are projected onto the point cloud at each diffusion step.
+Recently, PC\textsuperscript{2} \cite{melas2023pc2} introduces a conditional diffusion-based approach to reconstruct a point cloud from an input image.